hydroffice/ocean_data_science/README.rst

 .. image:: https://github.com/hydroffice/ocean_data_science/raw/master/images/000_000_epom_logo.png
     :alt: ePOM logo

-This repository contains a collection of Foundations of Ocean Data Science notebooks.
+This repository contains a collection of Introduction to Ocean Data Science notebooks.

 The overall task is to drive you through some basic concepts in ocean data science.